 - Improve the marketplace and financing for renewable thermal technologies

 - Develop a long-term vision for scaling up renewable thermal technologies in the United States and globally

 As large thermal energy users, RTC members work together to meet the growing necessity for renewable heating and cooling sustainably, economically, and at scale.
-The collaborative helps members understand the problems in the market, learn from each other, and overcome barriers to renewable heating and cooling.
+The collaborative advocates for policies that support the deployment of renewable thermal solutions and helps members understand the problems in the market, learn from each other, and overcome barriers to renewable heating and cooling.

 As a co-convener, C2ES contributes to the strategic direction of the RTC and carries out the coalition’s policy work, which includes building awareness and consensus among policymakers on the urgency of decarbonizing thermal energy, analysis of state and federal renewable thermal opportunities, and advocating for policies that accelerate renewable thermal deployment.
 Additionally, C2ES contributes to the knowledge base of the RTC, performing technology and sector assessments.